 What causes mouth cancer?

-- infection with the human papilloma virus (HPV), the virus that causes genital warts
+- infection with the human papilloma virus (HPV) – HPV is the virus that causes genital warts

 Read more about the causes of mouth cancer.

-Mouth cancer can occur in younger adults, but it's thought that HPV infection may be responsible for the majority of cases that occur in younger people.
+Mouth cancer can occur in younger adults.
+HPV infection is thought to be associated with the majority of cases that occur in younger people.

-Mouth cancer is more common in men than in women.
-This is thought to be due to the fact that, on average, men drink more alcohol than women.
+Cancer of the mouth is also more common in men than in women.
+This may be because, on average, men tend to drink more alcohol than women.

 Treating mouth cancer

-There are three main treatment options for mouth cancer.
-They are:
+There are three main treatment options for mouth cancer:

-- surgery – where the cancerous cells are surgically removed and, in some cases, some of the surrounding tissue
+- surgery – where the cancerous cells are surgically removed, along with a tiny bit of the surrounding normal tissue or cells to ensure the cancer is completely removed

 - chemotherapy – where powerful medications are used to kill cancerous cells

 These treatments are often used in combination.
-For example, a course of radiotherapy and chemotherapy may be given after surgery to help prevent the cancer returning.
+For example, surgery may be followed by a course of radiotherapy to help prevent the cancer returning.

 Read more about treating mouth cancer.